What is a small business grant?

 Most rejected grant applications fall into the same predictable traps.

-- Not reading the eligibility requirements carefully before applying — it's easy to spend hours on an application for a program you don't actually qualify for.
+- Not reading the eligibility requirements carefully before applying.
+It's easy to spend hours on an application for a program you don't actually qualify for.

 - Submitting a generic narrative that doesn't speak to what the grantor specifically cares about.